 To Serve:

-- Toss the steak slices with 1 tsp of the black pepper and the ¼ tsp of salt.
+• Toss the steak slices with 1 tsp of the black pepper and the salt.

-- Heat 3tbsp of the sunflower oil and the 1 tsp of sesame oil in a wok (or large frying pan) over a high heat until hot, then add the steak.
+• Heat 3 tbsp of the sunflower oil and the sesame oil in a wok (or large frying pan) over a high heat until hot, then add the steak.

-- Whilst the vegetables are cooking, take a small jug and add the 2 tbsp of cornflour, 2 tbsp dark soy sauce, 2 tbsp oyster sauce, 1 tbsp Chinese rice wine, 120ml (½ cup) beef stock and the remaining 1 tsp of black pepper.
+• Whilst the vegetables are cooking, take a small jug and add the cornflour, dark soy sauce, oyster sauce, Chinese rice wine, beef stock and the remaining 1 tsp of black pepper.
 Stir together to combine then put to one side.

-- Coming back to the wok, add in the 2 minced cloves of garlic and the 1 tsp of minced ginger to the vegetables.
+• Coming back to the wok, add the garlic and minced ginger to the vegetables.
 Cook for 1 minute, stirring often.

-- Add in the sauce we mixed in the jug to to the wok and stir together.
+• Add in the sauce we mixed in the jug to the wok and stir together.
 Let it come to a gentle simmer.
 If it looks too thick you can add in a splash of water.

 Video